itsyuxuan/microbit-light-show/README.md

 - We use highly modularised functions with high cohesion and low coupling; hence, they are easy to modify and understand.
 - The LED status matrix and music frequency-duration table data are all stored in the `.data` section on memory, which saves lots of register usage.

-### Forfeits

-- When playing music notes in **Pt.1**, LED lights are cut off.
-This can be improved by merging the loops for both light and sound.
-- Although the falling strips in **Pt.2** are generative, the byte beat is always in the same loop.
-The sound can be randomised too.

 ## References

 [1]"Week 4: blinky", *Computer Organisation and Program Execution*, 2022.
 [Online].
 Available: https://comp.anu.edu.au/courses/comp2300/labs/04-blinky/.
 [Accessed: 03- Apr- 2022].